Jiacheng-WU/naive_paxos/README.txt

         - However, the leader P1 is somehow delayed and cannot contact P3,
         - then P3 try to elect as a leader and start with proposal_number = 1
         - After P3 have finished the whole procedure and learner even learned the value from > 1/2 acceptor
-        - P1 is awaken and simply execute the accept phase with its own proposal value with higher number = 3
+        - P1 is awake and simply execute the ACCEPT phase with its own proposal value with higher number = 3
         - Then all other acceptors simply accepts since it is a newer one which broken the paxos
-        - Therefore, we needs the default number for the Leader is the less one
+        - Therefore, we need the default number for the Leader is the less one
         - and should less than or other possible proposal numbers in PREPARE
         - In such cases, the error will be discovered and then after P1 is rejected,
         - It could arise a new round of paxos or just learned a new leader!!
-        - We should also mentioned here that if the leader find itself timeout,
+        - We should also mention here that if the leader find itself timeout,
         - The leader should also do the whole paxos (including PHASE 1) to ensure consensus!!

     * The Acceptor's PROMISE (on_prepare) and ACCEPTED (on_accept) should be atomic, that is,